libpd/libpd/README.md

 The C++ wrapper is inspired by the Java wrapper and provides a PdBase class as well as listener, list, and message type classes.
-This is a header only library so you only need to include the `cpp` folder in your project.
+This is a header only library so you only need to include the `cpp` directory in your project.

 Sample programs are found in `samples/cpp`.